 The upgrade is expected to improve safety and reliability on this section of highway by reducing traffic incidents that occur in adverse weather conditions.
 It is also expected to reduce potential road closures in the winter months due to black ice.

-Construction commenced in early 2015 and is expected to be completed in mid 2017.
+Construction commenced in early 2015 and was completed in mid 2017.

 Disclaimer: The material contained in this site is made available